applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+Which of the following is the most important to you when choosing a gym to join?

+- Competent trainers, Monthly fees, Facilities

+- When I choose a gym to join, facilities are the most important to me.
+First, there should be enough machines because I don't want to wait long to use a machine.
+- the monthly fees are the most important to me.
+First, I don't want to spend lots of money on the monthly fees.
+If I can save on the fee, I can spend more money on other important things. such as healthy food.
+Also, I have to consider finance all the time.
+These are the reasons why I think a gym's monthly fees matter the most.

 Do you prefer to buy furniture online or from an offline store?
 Why?